-In addition, it was decided to further encourage dialogue with investors by adequately setting up content on the Company's website (www.posteitaliane.it, Investors section), where information of an economic-financial nature can be found (financial statements, half-yearly and quarterly reports, presentations to the financial community, analysts' estimates and stock market trading trends regarding the financial instruments issued by the Company, financial calendar, financial database, price sensitive and non price sensitive press releases).
-In addition, other sections of the website (Company, Governance and Media) contain further data and documents of interest to shareholders in general (press releases, the composition of Poste Italiane's governing bodies, the related bylaws and regulations for General Meetings, corporate governance documents, remuneration documents, the Code of Ethics, the organizational and management model pursuant to Legislative Decree 231/2001, and a general outline of the Group's structure).
+In addition, it was decided to further encourage dialogue with investors by adequately setting up content on the Company's website (www.posteitaliane.it, Investors section), where information of an economic-financial nature can be found (financial statements, half-yearly and quarterly reports, presentations to the financial community, analysts' estimates and stock market trading trends regarding the financial instruments issued by the Company, financial calendar, financial database, price sensitive and non-price sensitive press releases).
+In addition, other sections of the website (Company, Governance and Media) contain further data and documents of interest to shareholders in general (press releases, the composition of Poste Italiane's governing bodies, the related Articles of Association and regulations for General Meetings, corporate governance documents, remuneration documents, the Code of Ethics, the organisational and management model pursuant to Italian Legislative Decree 231/2001, and a general outline of the Group's structure).

-In addition to the practices indicated above, in December 2020 the Company also adopted, in compliance with the recommendations of the Code of Governance, a policy for managing dialogue with all shareholders (hereinafter also "Engagement Policy"), with the aim of providing the Company with an additional tool aimed at establishing and maintaining a constant and ongoing relationship with the generality of shareholders (institutional and retail investors) and with the main stakeholders (analysts, proxy advisors, etc.), through correct, transparent and differentiated forms of engagement, which can help to ensure a better understanding of each other's prospects and raise the level of governance of the Company, with a view to fostering the creation of value in the medium-long term, and in compliance with current regulations and the principle of equal treatment of shareholders in the same conditions.
+In addition to the practices indicated above, in December 2020 the Company also adopted, in compliance with the recommendations of the Code of Governance, a policy for managing dialogue with all shareholders (hereinafter also "Engagement Policy"), with the aim of providing the Company with an additional tool aimed at establishing and maintaining a constant and ongoing relationship with the generality of shareholders (institutional and retail investors) and with the main stakeholders (analysts, proxy advisors, etc.), through a transparent, constructive and lasting engagement process, which can help to ensure a better understanding of each other's prospects and raise the level of governance of the Company, with a view to fostering the creation of value in the medium-long term, and in compliance with current regulations and the principle of equal treatment of shareholders in the same conditions.
 In particular, the Engagement Policy regulates, amongst other matters, the rules concerning possible direct dialogue with members of the Board of Directors by shareholders, and in particular institutional investors and asset managers, providing, in particular, that the methods of engagement - which will be established from time to time on the basis of individual requests received from interested investors - are left to the assessment and decision of the CEO.
-Finally, as regards the aforementioned methods of engagement, these can be of the following types: (i) one-way, i.e. those according to which only investors present their views on specific issues; (ii) two-way, i.e. those that provide for an effective exchange of information between investors and Company representatives; (iii) bilateral, i.e. with the participation, from time to time, of a single investor; or (iv) collective, i.e. with the simultaneous participation of several investors.
+The aforementioned engagement may take the following forms: (i) one-way, i.e. those according to which only investors present their views on specific issues; (ii) two-way, i.e. those that provide for an effective exchange of information between investors and Company representatives; (iii) bilateral, i.e. with the participation, from time to time, of a single investor; or (iv) collective, i.e. with the simultaneous participation of several investors.

-13. Shareholders' Meetings (pursuant to article 123- bis, paragraph 2, letter c), TUF)
+13. Shareholders' Meetings (pursuant to Article 123-bis, section 2, letter c, TUF)